TPapiernik/Module_16_Challenge/README.md

 #### Note for Reviewer:

-For Instruction #5. of Deliverable 2, I intentionally followed the instructions quite deliberately as written, without using the results as previously determined in Instructions #1.-#4 of Deliverable 2.
-This being a Computer Programming Exercise, I thought as a Computer would and followed the instructions as written, and did not attempt to interpret some other form of intended instruction.
+For Deliverable 2 Instruction #5., I intentionally followed the instructions quite deliberately as written, without using the results as previously determined in Deliverable 2 Instructions #1.-#4.
+This being a Computer Programming Exercise, I thought as a Computer would and followed the instructions exactly as written, and did not attempt to interpret some other form of intended instruction.

 I thought that the intention of the instruction may have been to use either the DataFrame containing only rows with a `total_vote` count greater-than-or-equal-to 20 created in Instruction #1., or the DataFrame containing only rows with a `total_vote` count greater-than-or-equal-to 20 *AND* with the number of `helpful_votes` greater-than-or-equal-to 50% of the `total_votes` created in Instruction #2.